ky-feng/data-projects/literature/index.md

 1	Philip Roth	8
 82	Ernest Hemingway	8
 ```

-Honestly, not surprised at the results.
-McCarthy's the only real modern author on the list, joined by many great novelists: nabokov, Fitzgerald, Faulkner, Joyce.
+Honestly, not surprised at the results (except for Hemingway).
+McCarthy's the only real modern author on the list, joined by many novelists renowned for their mastery of the English language: Nabokov, Fitzgerald, Faulkner, Joyce.
 Now that we have a list of some authors we want to analyze, let's find their literature.

 ## Finding Novels and their Data

 After relentlessly hunting through the interwebs for txt versions of great novels, I found 47 novels to analyze. from these 47 novels, I derived certain variables...

 - novel name
 - author
 - word count